Laraki: History

-In 2012, the conceptual artist Eric Van Hove arrived in Marrakech to resume work on an ambitious sculptural endeavor he had prepared for years: V12 Laraki.
+In 2012, the conceptual artist Eric Van Hove arrived in Marrakesh to resume work on an ambitious sculptural endeavor he had prepared for years: V12 Laraki.
 In the space of nine months, he gathered around him 42 master craftsmen from the region and began rebuilding a Mercedes 6.2 L V12 engine using rural materials and centuries old craft techniques from the North African country.
 Conceptually, this sculpture is based on the story of the Laraki Fulgura, which was entirely manufactured in Morocco to the exception of its engine.
 The artist decided to try and reproduce that cutting-edge component locally using craft That sculpture was displayed at the 5th Marrakech Biennale and soon acquired by the Hood Museum of Art.

 Models

 Fulgura

 The Laraki Fulgura is the company's first attempt at a sports car.
 Originally unveiled as a concept at the 2002 Geneva Motor Show, a proposed production version debuted a year later at the same show.
 A slightly redesigned version of the bodywork was unveiled in 2005.

 Based on the frame and mechanicals of a Lamborghini Diablo, the Fulgura is equipped with a quad-turbocharged Mercedes-Benz 6.0 L V12, initially proposed to produce 920 hp, attached to a 6-speed manual transmission.
 A new aerodynamic carbon fibre body was also added.
 This brings the Fulgura to an estimated price of $555,750.
 Performance for the Fulgura is an estimated top speed of 398 km/h and acceleration of 0 – 100 km/h in 3.3 seconds.
 By 2006, these figures were amended and the 6.0 L V12 was proposed to produce 730 hp, and was mated to a 7-speed gearbox, giving it a top speed of 350 km/h and 0–100 km/h (62 mph) acceleration in 3.4 seconds.
 The cheaper V8 version of the Fulgara has a 5.4 L supercharged M113 engine which produces 570 hp.